Lyavon/php_database/README.md

 This repository contains PDO wrapper with ORM-like classes designed to reduce code on working with databases.
-The latter is achieved by implicit (or explicit) database transaction updates and by updating
+The latter is achieved by implicit (or explicit) database transaction updates and by adding pending SQL queries to transaction on TableRow object destruction.

 ## Installation